Buleleng Regency: Buleleng Kingdom

 Previously, the area in North Bali or Den Bukit was never united, they fought and attacked each other, until finally this area was united by a man named I Gusti Anglurah Panji Sakti from Dalem Sagening Dynasty by uniting all the areas in North Bali that were in conflict.

-Then I Gusti Anglurah Panji Sakti controlled the entire area of North Bali/Den Bukit and began to expand his territory to Jembrana, Karangasem, Bangli, Tabanan and even Banyuwangi.
+Then I Gusti Anglurah Panji Sakti controlled the entire area of North Bali/Den Bukit and began to expand his territory to Jembrana, Karangasem, Bangli, Tabanan and even to Banyuwangi in East Java.
 After the death of I Gusti Ngurah Panji Sakti in 1704, the Buleleng Kingdom began to falter due to the struggle for power, plus the colonial areas began to rebel and put up resistance such as the Jembrana rebellion in West Bali and the Karangasem resistance in East Bali.

 Studio portrait made by Woodbury & Page of the Raja of Buleleng Gusti Jelantik and his secretary C1875.

 Controlled by Mengwi and Karangasem

 In 1732, Buleleng was controlled by the Mengwi Kingdom, but they regained their independence in 1752.
-Furthermore, the Buleleng Kingdom fell into the power of the king of Karangasem in 1780.
+Subsequently, the Buleleng Kingdom fell under the power of the king of Karangasem in 1780.
 The King of Karangasem, I Gusti Gede Karang built a palace called "Puri Singaraja".
 The next king to rule was his son named I Gusti Pahang Canang who ruled until 1821.
-Karangasem's power then weakened, there were several changes of king.
+Karangasem's power then weakened, and there were several changes of king.
 In 1825, I Gusti Made Karangasem ruled with his patih, I Gusti Ketut Jelantik until it was conquered by the Dutch in 1849.